Le Tigre: 1998–2000: Formation and Le Tigre

-The band signed with Mr. Lady Records, who owners Hanna and Fateman met while they were in Portland, Oregon.
+The band signed with Mr. Lady Records, a label founded in San Francisco by Hanna's friend Tammy Rae Carland and her then-girlfriend Kaia Wilson.
 Hanna called the signing "a logical choice" because of the label's greater political commitment over their music releases.

-The band's first album, Le Tigre, was in October 1999.
+The band's first album, Le Tigre, was released in October 1999.
 The band's original live performances consisted of Hanna, Fateman and Sadie performing music, along with JD Samson, a roadie they had met in September 1999, who manually operated a slideshow as a visual component to their music, as the band could not afford a projector at the time.

 2000–2004: From The Desk of Mr. Lady EP and Feminist Sweepstakes

-In 2000, Benning left the band.
-As the band was already into a month-long tour, they asked Samson to fill in for them during live performances.
-The band had already been considering increasing the involvement of Samson as possibly a backup singer or dancer, so asked her to become an official member.
+In 2000, Benning left the band to focus on filmmaking.
+As the band was already into a month-long tour, they asked Samson to fill in during live performances.
+The band had already been considering increasing the involvement of Samson as possibly a backup singer or dancer, so they asked them to become an official member.
 Hanna remarked that "JD added an undeniable flair and charisma to the live show and took to touring and recording like a fish to water."

 In October 2001, the band released their second album, Feminist Sweepstakes.

 In 2003, Le Tigre collaborated with Chicks on Speed on their cover of Tom Tom Club's "Wordy Rappinghood" from their album 99 Cents along with other artists such as Miss Kittin, Kevin Blechdom, ADULT.'s Nicola Kuperus, and Tina Weymouth of Tom Tom Club.
 The cover became a moderate dance hit in Europe, peaking at number five on the Belgian Dance Chart, and at number sixty-six on the UK Singles Chart.

-2004–2007: major label deal, This Island and hiatus
+2004–2007: Major label deal, This Island and hiatus

 In March 2004, Le Tigre signed with Strummer, a subsidiary of major label Universal Records, a move described by Kathleen Hanna as a make-or-break for the band, who were considering breaking up due to exhaustion.
 In June 2004, Mr. Lady closed down, and the band began reissuing their back catalogue under their own label, Le Tigre Records, with distribution from Touch & Go Records.

 They released their debut major-label album, This Island, in October 2004.
 The album was a moderate success, selling over 90,000 copies in the US.

 The band entered a "long hiatus" in August 2007, due to the band being burnt out from touring This Island, and the band members wanting to "do their own thing".